defold/doc/docs/en/manuals/porting-guidelines.md

 For mobile platforms either lock the screen orientation in *game.project* or make sure the game works in both landscape and portrait mode.

+### Mobile phones and notch and hole punch cameras
+It has become increasingly popular to use a small lens cut-out on the display screen to fit in the front camera and sensors (also known as a notch or hole punch camera).
+When porting a game to mobile it is recommended to make sure that no critical information is positioned where a notch (center of upper screen edge) or hole-punch (top left screen area) is typically found.
+It is also possible to use the [Safe Area extension](/extension-safearea) to restrict the game view to the area outside any notch or hole-punch camera.

 ### Nintendo Switch
 Integrate platform specific code - For Nintendo Switch there's a separate extension with some helper functionality for user selection etc